-Jamaica national dish canned Ackee and Saltfish recipe, and taste, is the staple of this Caribbean island cooking.
+Feast your eyes on Jamaica's national dish, canned Ackee, and Saltfish recipe.
+The taste is the staple of this Caribbean island cooking.
 Jamaica is the archetypal Caribbean food destination getaway location.
-It consists of the Ackee fruit cooked with saltfish, vegetables and spices.
-Ackee is Jamaica national fruit related to the lychee plant.
+It consists of the Ackee fruit cooked with saltfish, vegetables, and spices.
+Ackee is Jamaica's national fruit related to the lychee plant.
 Lychee and Ackee belong to the soapberry family, or the Sapindaceae, and contain similar properties.
 Saltfish, tomatoes, onions, red bell pepper, and susumber are mixed with cooked Ackee to get the delicious national pot started.
 It is then infused with thyme, garlic, and robust spices creating a pleasant sensation on your taste buds.
 Perfect for breakfast, brunch, or dinner.

 THE TASTE OF JAMAICA NATIONAL DISH